 Summary

-To use XLOOKUP to find the date of the max value, you can use the MAX function and XLOOKUP together.
+To use XLOOKUP to find the date of the max value, you can use the MAX function with the XLOOKUP function.
 In the example shown, the formula in F4 is:

 =XLOOKUP(MAX(values),values,dates)